Borouge Data Protection Notice

 (iii) creating and maintaining the profile or account in our system database for internal records and reference;

-(iv) providing customer service and support;
+(iv) to provide you with customer service and support;

-(vi) complying with any applicable rules, laws and regulations, codes of practice or guidelines or to assist in law enforcement and investigations by relevant authorities (including but not limited to disclosures to regulatory bodies, conducting audit checks, surveillance and investigation, or customer due diligence; and/or
+(vii) to comply with any applicable rules, laws and regulations, codes of practice or guidelines or to assist in law enforcement and investigations by relevant authorities (including but not limited to disclosures to regulatory bodies, conducting audit checks, surveillance and investigation, or customer due diligence; and/or

 (c) Vendor / Service Provider

-If you are an employee, officer or owner of an external service provider or vendor outsourced or prospected by Borouge:
+If you are an agent, employee, officer or owner of an external service provider or vendor outsourced or prospected by Borouge:

-(ii) processing and payment of vendor invoices;
+(ii) to process and pay vendor invoices;

 (d) Candidate for employment